DataDog/documentation/content/en/security/cloud_security_management/guide/agentless_terraform.md

     text: "Setting up Agentless Scanning with the AWS Integration"
 ---

-You can install and configure [Agentless Scanning][1] for your cloud environments using the [quick start workflow][2], manually using Terraform, or by utilizing the [CloudFormation template with the AWS integration][3].
+You can install and configure [Agentless Scanning][1] for your cloud environments using the [quick start workflow][2], manually using Terraform, or by [enabling Agentless Scanning from the AWS integration tile][3].
 This guide provides detailed instructions for the Terraform approach.

 {{< tabs >}}
 {{% tab "Agentless scanning (new AWS account)" %}}